justdataplease/bigquery-iplookup/README.md

-# Microservices as Functions in BigQuery - Offline IP Address Lookup (Part 2)
+# Microservices as Functions in BigQuery - IP Address Lookup using SQL (Part 2)

 ## How to reproduce